 - Sightseeing of Buda, Pest, the Royal Palace, the Church of St. Matthias, the Chain Bridge and Fisherman's Bastion

-- River cruise with dinner Euro 34.00
+- River Cruise with dinner Euro 34.00

 Free time today means a chance to get around Budapest at your own pace.
 If you’re after something different, treat yourself to a truly local experience: a spa.
 With outdoor thermal waters, Art Nouveau architecture and treatments, this is the perfect way to unwind.
 For more of Budapest’s outdoor lifestyle, visit St Margaret Island in the heart of the city, a favourite among the city’s residents with its gardens, fountains, pools and ruins.

 Say your farwells to Hungary today, we're off to Slovenia's capital.
-On arrival your Tour Manager will get you in on the know on this town, known as the economic & social hub of Slovenia.
+On arrival your Trip Manager will get you in on the know on this town, known as the economic & social hub of Slovenia.

 After you've got your bearings there's time to explore your way.
 Find a cute little spot for some people watching, hit the shops or grab your camera & explore.

 - See Ljubljana's castle & old town